scverse/scanpy/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about design here.
-Ask about usage on https://scanpy.discourse.group/
+about: Ask about Scanpy’s design.
+If your question is “how can I do X?”, then please ask it in https://scanpy.discourse.group/
 title: ''
 labels: question
 assignees: ''
 ---

 <!--